-Dynamics 365 for Outlook (Outlook client) is deprecated
+Dynamics 365 for Outlook (Outlook add-in) is deprecated

 Dynamics 365 App for Outlook, introduced with Dynamics CRM 2016 (version 8.0), is our most up-to-date offering for pairing Dynamics 365 with Microsoft Outlook.
 With Dynamics 365 App for Outlook, you can see contextual information from Dynamics 365 right inside your Outlook Inbox.
 With a single click, you can link an Outlook email message or appointment to a specific Dynamics 365 record.
 Dynamics 365 App for Outlook works together with server-side sync.

 As such, the legacy Outlook add-in—Dynamics 365 for Outlook—is deprecated with the Dynamics 365 (online), version 9.0 and will be removed in a future major release.
 This deprecation includes Offline mode and synchronization in Dynamics 365 for Outlook.

 Service scheduling in Dynamics 365 for Customer Service is deprecated

 Existing service scheduling users will be provided advance notice for a timebound migration to the new service-scheduling capabilities.